Doubling the rate -- improved error bounds for orthogonal projection with application to interpolation: Kernel interpolation in reproducing kernel Hilbert spaces

 \section{Kernel interpolation in reproducing kernel Hilbert spaces}

 In this section we take $H$ to be a reproducing kernel Hilbert space of real-valued functions defined on a domain $D$.
-We show that the general theorem, Theorem~\ref{thm:principal}, has direct application to interpolation with respect to a finite set of reproducing kernels.
+We show that the general theorem, Theorem~\ref{thm:principal}, has direct application to interpolation with respect to a set of kernels anchored at the interpolation points.

 A reproducing kernel Hilbert space (RKHS) is a Hilbert space in which point evaluation is bounded.
 By the Riesz representation theorem, for every RKHS there exists a kernel $K(\cdot,\cdot)$, with the properties